PV217V1/ehealth/ehealth-restrictions/README.md

 ### Purpose
 This microservice is responsible for CRUD operations for restrictions as they are introduced and revoked by the government.
-This service depends on `ehealth-patients` and `ehealth-certificates` and will display different results based on whether the current user is vaccinated/contracted Covid-19/un-vaccinated.
+This service depends on `ehealth-people` and `ehealth-certificates` and will display different results based on whether the current user is vaccinated/contracted Covid-19/un-vaccinated.

 ### Endpoints